 Take a minute at the beginning of the tape to introduce yourself.
 Speak clearly, confidently and enthusiastically into the camera.
 Don’t be afraid to distinguish yourself from the pack with a few personal details like, “My favorite animal is the green kangaroo,” or “I am an avid collector of beetles,” or “I like the sound of subway brakes.”
 Be enthusiastic and willing to smile.
 Athletes tend to be soooooo serious on their videos.
 You don’t have to be giddy or silly, but coaches want real, vibrant, dynamic people.

 Figure out how the coach will be able to identify you on the screen.
 Your best bet is probably your uniform number if it’s legible.
 Use subtitles to make it clear where you are on the field.
 Beyond your uniform number, mention the position you play so the viewer knows where to look.
-You might also have the filmer give some play-by-play commentary to help clarify where you are.
+You might also have the videographer provide some play-by-play commentary to help clarify where you are.

 3. Action Footage

 There are two schools of thought when it comes to the actual content of a recruiting video.
 Most coaches prefer edited clips.
 Yet there are a few who like to watch recruits’ games in full.
 If most of your candidate coaches are asking for a short highlight video, you’ll know which format to use.
 You can also be diplomatic and incorporate elements of each.